GrumpyOldTroll/ietf-ambi/draft-jholland-mboned-ambi.md

 TBD: check guidelines in https://tools.ietf.org/html/rfc5226 and remove this paragraph

 Example from: https://tools.ietf.org/html/rfc5226#section-5.1

+TBD: new Resource Record type with a URI in the RRData?
+Or should this be done as a NAPTR + URI chain?

 [TO BE REMOVED:
 Please add the yang model in {{anchor-yang}} to: